AdarshSrivatsa98/Calculator-Behaviour/multiplication.md

 Then: I see the "solution with arrested figures" as the result

-## Scenario: Pressing "multiply button" multiple times
+## Scenario: Pressing "multiply button" multiple time

-Given:  The calculator is turned on
+Given:  The calculator is in on state

 When: I type in "positive number"
 And I press "multiply" (More than once)